PICTURE BOOKS

 (Formerly “Teaching Tolerance”)

 K-12 resources to help teachers and schools educate children and youth to be active participants in a diverse democracy.
-Using social justice standards, topics include slavery, Native Americans, women.
-And brief videos of historians discussing impact of slavery and black history.
 A project of the Southern Poverty Law Center.

-THE 1619 PROJECT- Pulitzer Center project reframing U.S. history to include the consequences of slavery and contributions of black Americans.
+THE 1619 PROJECT- Pulitzer Center project on the consequences of slavery and contributions of black Americans.
 Includes standards-aligned activities.

-ZINN EDUCATION PROJECT - Promotes and supports the teaching of people’s history in middle and high school classrooms across the country.
-Based on the lens of history highlighted in A People’s History of the United States, the website offers free, downloadable lessons and articles.
+ZINN EDUCATION PROJECT - Promotes and supports the teaching of people’s history in middle and high school classrooms with free, downloadable lessons and articles.

 NATIVE AMERICAN CHILDREN’S & YA BOOKS